cocos/cocos-docs/source/en/scripting/life-cycle-callbacks.md

 ---

-Continue on to read about [create and destroy nodes](create-destroy.md).
+Continue on to read about [Create and destroy nodes](create-destroy.md).